 have been painting since the age of thirteen.
-I am soon to be 64.
+I am now 66.
 Except for

 a few brief periods, I have never painted full-time.

 I spent a few years in a special art class in Junior

 High and took one class on color in college, but other than that I have had no art instruction

 My career has been in insurance, tax, accounting, law and currently web design.

 When I was in Junior High, I decided that